Stagnating incomes mean gig workers must get head start on financial planning: Experts

 Mr Rhee urges platform workers to build up an emergency fund of around six months of expenses that they can draw on for unexpected situations, like a job loss or a medical crisis.

-Phillip Securities’ Mr Lee believes platform workers should set aside even more for emergencies, of as much as 12 to 18 months of expenses.
+Phillip Securities’ Mr Lee believes platform workers should set aside even more for emergencies – a fund of as much as 12 to 18 months of expenses.

 “You cannot adopt the mindset of ‘I earned more this month and I should treat myself’.

-Set aside at least a part of that extra income for a rainy day,” he said.
+“Set aside at least a part of that extra income for a rainy day,” he said.

 Mr Rhee said platform workers should not neglect longer-term goals, such as planning for retirement.